Senior Editor, Digital Content, U.S. Chamber of Commerce

 It has three pillars.

-1. Promote health equity by improving clinical trials' diversity and advocating for access to new COVID-19 vaccines and treatments.
-"It's important that everyone recovers from this pandemic
+1. Promote health equityby improving clinical trials' diversity and advocating for access to new COVID-19 vaccines and treatments.
+"It's important that everyone recovers from this pandemicand not just a few," said Dr. McMurry-Heath.

 Along with diversity and inclusion, a critical component to a vibrant innovation economy is intellectual property protections, Dr. McMurry-Heath noted.
 "An idea without protection is not valuable, and you don't have the opportunity to attract the investment, attract the support that you need to be able to turn your idea into a concrete solution."